chrischang24/QuantLib-Python/README.md

 # QuantLib-Python
-this is the study notes for using QuantLib library in Python the study was using Jupyter Notebook
+this is the self study notes for using QuantLib library in Python with Jupyter Notebook